-Operating in an unpredictable environment and facing very long - term challenges, Dassault Aviation can count on its solid fundamentals.
+Operating in an unpredictable environment in which taking a very long - term view is key, Dassault Aviation can count on its solid fundamentals.
 Our strength lies in a unique development model and very loyal customers.
-Our long - term viability is the result of our ability to imagine the future, and adapt to a constant stream of new challenges.
+Our long - term viability is the result of our ability to imagine the future and to adapt to a constant stream of new challenges.

 Governance and family values